 Thermal contact to allow heat transfer across bodies

 Thermal contact capability enables you to model heat flow between components that are touching each other.
 The heat flux can be controlled by contact heat transfer coefficient which is a property of the contacting material pair.
 In addition, when the parts are close, but not in true contact, the heat flow is nonlinear.
 This scenario is modeled with special ‘near contact’ thermal flow equations.
-The goal of MSC’s solutions is to provide you with an efficient and accurate methodology to enable you to simulate reality as reliably and efficiently as possible.
+The goal of Hexagon’s (MSC Software) solutions is to provide you with an efficient and accurate methodology to enable you to simulate reality as reliably and efficiently as possible.

 FEA and RC-Network based methods for technology choice